 A WDP 13, RESEA self-scheduling letter, will be mailed to those claimants selected to participate in RESEA.
 The letter has instructions for the claimants to schedule themselves for a RESEA Orientation in their local PA CareerLink®.
-The RESEA will consist of a group orientation and an individual meeting with PA CareerLink® staff.
-The group orientation will consist of an introduction to the RESEA participation requirements and the services provided by the PA CareerLink®.
-Following the group orientation, claimants will be provided a one-on-one interview to further assess reemployment services needed, development of an Individual Employment Plan (IEP) and review and confirmation of the information the claimant provided on the UC eligibility assessment.
-PA CareerLink® staff will summarize the RESEA meeting on an outcome form, complete a checklist, and provide this information to UC.
+The RESEA will consist of an individual personalized service meeting (PSM) with BWPO PA CareerLink® staff.
+The PSM will consist of an introduction to the RESEA participation requirements and the services provided by the PA CareerLink® as well as an assessment of reemployment services needed, the development of an Individual Employment Plan (IEP) and review and confirmation of the information the claimant provided on the UC eligibility assessment.
 Each RESEA participant will be scheduled for an appropriate reemployment follow-up activity.